 - Chronic diarrhea.

-- Feeling of fullness.
+- A feeling of fullness.

-- Loss of appetite.
+- A loss of your appetite.

 - Rectal bleeding.